 There is no official definition of what is a flagship university.
 In general, when people talk about flagship universities, they are referring to the most prominent public university of their state.
 It is usually the first public university that was established in the state and receives the most state support.

-And while there generally isn’t any official designation, there has been at least one case of official “undesignation.”
-The Idaho State Board of Education removed the word “flagship” as part of the University of Idaho’s mission because members felt it was unfair to other public state universities.
+While there generally isn’t any official designation, there has been at least one case of official “undesignation.”
+The Idaho State Board of Education removed the word “flagship” as part of the University of Idaho’s mission because members felt it was unfair to other state universities.

 Posted in: General